neu-ece-esl/ai-prog-workshop/README.md

 ### 4. Show & Tell / Reflection / Discussion

-Share your activity ideas with the group and reflect on your experience:
+- **Show & Tell**: some groups share their activity ideas, challenges and insights.
+- **Reflection**:
   - Discuss how integrating AI could impact your students’ learning.
   - Consider ways these tools might reshape your assignments and course design.
   - Identify potential challenges in assessment, fairness, or over-reliance on AI.
   - Explore opportunities to foster deeper student engagement and ownership.

-Open the floor for questions, suggestions, and further discussion.
+- **Open Floor Discussion**

 **Opportunities for Continued Exploration**